NAfME Federal Appropriations Update for Fiscal Year 2025

 House of Representatives

-In July, the House Appropriations Committee approved its Labor-HHS-Education funding bill for fiscal year 2025, which includes major cuts to education programs.
+In July, the House Appropriations Committee approved its Labor-HHS-Education funding bill for FY 2025, which includes major cuts to education programs.
 The bill would provide the U.S. Department of Education with $68.1 billion in discretionary funding, which is roughly an $11 billion (13%) decrease below FY 2024 funding and falls $33 billion short of the President’s budget request.
-In order to reach the $72B funding mark, the Labor-HHS-ED appropriations bill calls for drastic cuts to several high-impact programs administered by ED.
+In order to keep total funding for the bill at $72B, drastic cuts would be made to several high-impact programs administered by ED.
 In this blog we will review key aspects of the House Labor-HHS-Education appropriations bill, discuss how the election cycle will impact appropriations, and provide an opportunity for advocates to take action in support of programs impacting music education.

 While programs such as Title IV-A and IDEA received modest increases in the House Labor-HHS-Education appropriations bill, several vital programs, aimed at supporting students from low-income backgrounds (Title I) and developing the teacher workforce face (Title II) face drastic cuts or total elimination.
 At the higher education level, programs aimed at bolstering the capacity of minority serving institutions (MSIs) and diversifying the teacher workforce are also at risk of elimination.
 With the United States currently in the midst of a teacher shortage, cuts to programs that would strengthen and diversify the teacher pipeline are non-starters for NAfME.
 Likewise, NAfME is unable to support a bill that would reduce funding to programs that support our most vulnerable student populations, such as Title I. We urge members of Congress to revise these funding proposals when the bill is considered on the House floor.